critt/notes/TCM_MAPT/Android core concept review.md

 How to handle circular dependency in multi module app and how can we avoid it.

 Difference between Bluetooth and Bluetooth low energy.

-How to send data from one app to another. - intents

 How to manage versions in multi module apps - version catalogs.